Yuxiang2005/Learning-Assistant/README.md

 # Learning Assistant Pen

-> **Learning Assistant Pen (LAP)** is a smart assistant firmware designed for learning scenarios.
+> **Learning Assistant Pen (LAP)** is a customized firmware modified from the **Penodoro** program.
-It supports **Penodoro** devices and helps users stay focused and manage knowledge more effectively.
+> It implemnets the special features I need and helps me search and display quick notes.
+> It only supports **Penodoro** devices, and by updating my firmware through the official OTA function, these special features can be enabled.

 ---